ysyk2021/managing-underperforming-teams-across-cultures-strategies-for-building-cultural-competence-and/src/chapter-1-2.md

-# The Benefits and Challenges of Building Cultural Understanding

-## Introduction

 In today's globalized business environment, organizations are increasingly operating across cultures.
 As a result, building cultural understanding within teams has become essential for effective collaboration and productivity.
 This chapter will explore the benefits and challenges associated with building cultural understanding within underperforming teams.